jango-blockchained/advanced-homeassistant-mcp/docs/index.md

 ---

-## 🙏 Acknowledgments

-Built with ❤️ using:

-- [Bun](https://bun.sh) - The fast JavaScript runtime
-- [Home Assistant](https://www.home-assistant.io/) - The open-source home automation platform
-- [Model Context Protocol](https://modelcontextprotocol.io/) - The AI integration standard

----

-Transform your smart home into an AI-powered experience
+Transform your smart home into an AI-powered experience 🚀